 Or, another way of putting it, Rachel Held Evans would applaud such a sermon as that preached by the dear precious brother…

 “Yet even now,” declares the LORD, “return to me with all your heart, with fasting, with weeping, and with mourning; and rend your hearts and not your garments.”

 Is this one by Will Brown on Łukasz Niesiołowski-Spanò.
 Goliath’s Legacy: Philistines and Hebrews in Biblical Times.
 Contributions to the Study of Ancient World Cultures 83.
 Wiesbaden: Harrassowitz Verlag, 2016, pp. 321.
-Give it a look.

 Or as the Church will call them- ‘PriestsLite’.

 And those who read THE Commentary are 99% wiser, smarter AND cooler than anyone else.